nim-works/nimskull/doc/manual.rst

 ---------------------------

 An `untyped` parameter means that symbol lookups and type resolution is not performed before the expression is passed to the template.
-This means that *undeclared* identifiers, for example, can be passed to the template:
+This allows *undeclared* identifiers, for example, to be passed to the template:

 .. code-block:: nim
     :test: "nim c $1"